The oral cavity is a common area for tumor growth. Fortunately, not all oral tumors are malignant.

 Melanomas usually appear as dark lumps inside the mouth, typically in the lower gums.
 They often involve the bones of the jaw as well as the gums, and are most commonly seen in older dogs.
 (This post by a dog parent tells us how aggressive melanomas are, and how a wrong or late diagnosis can allow the cancer to spread rapidly.)

-The second most common oral tumors in dogs are squamous cell carcinomas, which are locally aggressive but they only tend to metastasize when the cancer is at a late stage.
+The second most common oral tumors in dogs are squamous cell carcinomas, which are locally aggressive but they only tend to spread when the cancer is at a late stage.

 Sometimes they do not spread at all.
 Very commonly, they also invade the underlying bone.